 My first trip to Bonaire was in 2010.
 I was there to cover a big diving event, and as such, many of the activities over the course of eight days revolved around that.
 I got my advanced diving certification at Captain Don’s Habitat, but beyond that, didn’t log a whole lot of time under the sea.
 This trip could not have been more different.
+I unearthed so many reasons to go to Bonaire, besides the obvious.

 After arriving on a Sunday night, we were up and at ’em early Monday morning for seven dives over the course of five days (not to mention a couple snorkeling adventures and other water activities).
 That’s a lot of time in the ocean!
 I couldn’t have been more thrilled with this turn of events.